Configure IP SLA Monitor Objects

 - Click the

 Add icon.
-In the Add IP SLA Monitor popup window, enter information for the following fields.
+In the Add IP SLA Monitor popup window, select the General tab and enter information for the following fields.

 Field Description Name (Required) Enter a name for the IP SLA monitor object.
 Interval Click, and enter the frequency, in seconds, at which to send ICMP packets to the IP address.